antoniogryzuno/Influenza_Season_in_USA/README.md

 - Tableau for data representation, visualization and reporting

 ## CONCLUSION AFTER ANALYSIS
-To achieve our objective, we conducted a thorough analysis of data and predictions for the year 2018.
-Following research, we identified two groups of people and determined the most vulnerable one individuals aged 65 and older.
-Our correlation analysis highlighted a robust relationship between the number of deaths and the population size within this age group.
-Subsequently, we pinpointed states with the highest incidence of influenza deaths.
-In addition to predicting influenza deaths for those over 65, we extended our forecasts to individuals under 65.
+To achieve our objective, I conducted a thorough analysis of data and predictions for the year 2018.
+Following research, I identified two groups of people and determined the most vulnerable one individuals aged 65 and older.
+The correlation analysis highlighted a robust relationship between the number of deaths and the population size within this age group.
+Subsequently, I pinpointed states with the highest incidence of influenza deaths.
+In addition to predicting influenza deaths for those over 65, I extended our forecasts to individuals under 65.
 The next crucial step involves planning for staff allocation, a resource-intensive process, particularly during the influenza season.
-To guide this allocation effectively, we consider all relevant graphs, charts, and maps highlighting vulnerable areas with the highest influenza death rates.
-Notably, the bar chart emphasizes these areas, with a focus on intensifying staff allocation to regions.
+To guide this allocation effectively, I consider all relevant graphs, charts, and maps highlighting vulnerable areas with the highest influenza death rates.

 ## TABLEAU PRESENTATION
 https://public.tableau.com/app/profile/anton.grz/viz/2_9INFLUENZADATASTORY/DATASTORY